Residents' Parking Permits

 Eligible residents can apply for a maximum of 2 residents’ parking permits for their household.

-To apply for a permit you will be required to provide 2 proof of residency documents as detailed in the terms and conditions.
+To apply for a permit you will be required to provide 1 proof of residency, 1 proof the vehicle is registered to your address and 1 insurance certificate to prove the vehicle has valid insurance as detailed in the terms and conditions.

 We recommend that you apply for your residents’ parking permit online as it is quicker and more efficient.
 The link on this page titled Parking Permit Application will take you to the Inverclyde Permit Portal.

-If you do not have access to the internet, you can pick up a paper application form from Greenock Central and Watt libraries.
+If you do not have access to the internet, you can pick up a paper application form from Greenock Central, Watt, Gourock and Port Glasgow libraries.
 Please be aware that paper based applications could take longer to process.

 Your permit will be valid for 1 year and a reminder will be sent to you approximately 28 days before the expiry date.
 If your initial application for a permit is submitted online, an email reminder will be issued to you.
 If your initial application for a permit is submitted by post, a reminder letter will be issued to you.